ZR0789/fast-sgpa-calcuator/README.md

 # fast-sgpa-calcuator
 This project would calcluate SGPA for FAST NUCES University
+@copyright